TombaM/RG16-075-pacman/README.md

 - 's' - down
 - 'd' - down

-Goal is to collect all the food on the map and to avoid enemy so you could keep going.
+Try to collect as much food as possible with avoiding enemy on the map so you don't lose.